ModusCreateOrg/evade-arduboy-game/README.md

 ## Viewing Compiler Output in Arduino IDE

-By default the Arduino IDE does not show the output of the compiler as it compilers your code.
+By default the Arduino IDE does not show the output of the compiler as it compiles your code.
 If you want to see this:

 * Open up Arduino IDE Preferences dialog
 * Find the "Show verboase output during" options